State

 Michigan will elect one U.S. Senator and 13 members of its U.S. House delegation.

-In MI-10, which The Cook Political Report considers a ”Lean Republican” seat, is an open seat.
-Only one woman has campaign finance data from either party: Christina Hines with $619,443.
-Eric Chung has raised the most of the Democrats with over $1M.
+In MI-10, which The Cook Political Report considers a “Lean Republican” seat, is an open seat.
+Only one of 11 candidates with campaign finance data is a woman: Democrat Christina Hines, with $837,483.
+Eric Chung (D) has raised the most of all the candidates with nearly $1.4M.

 This statistic is the average total amount raised to date from individuals (including self-financing).